 Short joining words like “and,” “of,” and “the” are where letters most often get missed.
 Letters in functional words that hold a sentence together are more likely to be missed than letters in words that provide the content of the sentence, like nouns and verbs.

 The name-letter effect involves a subconscious preference for letters of the alphabet that are in our names.
-This occurs with both given name and surname, and while it’s most prominent the initials, it also occurs with the other letters.
+This occurs with both given name and surname, and while it’s most prominent with the initials, it also occurs with the other letters.

 People even tend to prefer brands that involve their initials, and they’re more likely to contribute to disaster relief for a hurricane matching one of their initials.

 Various ideas have been proposed for why this occurs.
 It appears to be self-referential rather than a matter of being exposed to the letters more often.
 One suggestion that’s been made is the mere-ownership effect; this is a type of cognitive bias whereby people like something more simply because it’s theirs.
 Implicit self-esteem has also been proposed as being responsible for this effect.

 This effect was first identified in 1985, and it’s been replicated in multiple studies across multiple languages.

 Word Frequency Effect